xlhd19980327/lipidIntegratedAnalysis/README.md

 - **Client options** will be comment in a line with the following words:
 "!!!Client options".
 After the comment, there is a function that will offer optional arguments to clients.
+- **Control flow WARNING** will be comment in a line with following words:
+"!!!!!Control flow WARNING".
+Details are shown in the "Script style" corresponding section
 ### Script style
 - **PROGRAM EXIT!** In some situation, scripts may use "stop()" function to make program exit.
 These scripts may contain the words "PROGRAM EXIT!".